headerx/buku-icons/README.md

 run `artisan serve` then visit http://localhost:8000/blade-icons and see over 50,000 icons searchable with livewire!

 See https://github.com/blade-ui-kit/blade-ui-kit.com for more info.

-All I've done is make a package from the icon portion of Blade UI Kit website, which incidentally can be used to set up icon relationships in your Eloquent models.

 If you like this package and want to make a donation, please visit https://github.com/sponsors/driesvints.